Skimmable-Code-pls/MLPMixer_numpy/README.md

 - [x] Stochastic Depth(0.1)

 To-do to mitigate overfitting: I think there's a potential to combine MAE and Inception block together.
 If this works out, I will try on Vision Transformer.
 - [ ] Adapt random_masking from MAE.
-Start by reverse-engineering [this img2img MLP-Mixer](https://github.com/MLI-lab/imaging_MLPs); then look at how MAE removes tokens with random_masking in encoder and [filling-in removed tokens at original positions with id_restores](https://github.com/facebookresearch/mae/blob/main/models_mae.py#L172-L196)
+Start by reverse-engineering [img2img MLP-Mixer](https://github.com/MLI-lab/imaging_MLPs); then look at where masking module is placed [time-series MLP-Mixer x MAE]; then look at how MAE removes tokens with random_masking in encoder and [filling-in removed tokens at original positions with id_restores](https://github.com/facebookresearch/mae/blob/main/models_mae.py#L172-L196).
+We diverge from time-series MLP-Mixer x MAE because we don't intend to share MLP-Mixer block channelwise like they did.
 - [ ] Inception Block and patchify from [CT-img2img MLP-Mixer](https://arxiv.org/pdf/2402.17951)